rossiot93/git-learning/README.md

-#Demo Git Repository
+# Demo Git Repository

-This is the first file in this repo.

-## Website Contents

-1. index.html
+This repository is for learning basic function of Git